 The simplest route to getting into private equity?
 Work two years at an investment bank, or in management consulting, after graduating from college, sources said.
 Then spend another two years at a private equity firm working as an analyst or senior analyst.
 At this point, applicants typically attend business school and then queue up for a PE job, as an associate, upon graduation, sources said.

 The same PE exec said his firm finds people by direct experience.
-Either the candidate was employed at the firm before attending B-school or they worked on deals with the firm.
+Either the candidate was employed at the firm before attending business school or they worked on deals with the firm.
 Or they worked for people the firm knows well, the source said.

 Anderson said he faxed his resume to about 20 private equity firms and got four offers.
 “It was serendipitous timing,” he said.
 “I doubt that’d work today, as there’s now a whole industry of headhunters that firms like ours hire and serve as a funnel of junior talent from banks.”